needle-mirror/com.unity.addressables/Documentation~/LoadContentCatalogAsync.md

 If you need to update catalogs (either primary or secondary) during runtime.
 You must release the returned handle or use true for autoReleaseHandle when using LoadContentCatalogAsync.
 Refer to the [UpdateCatalogs](UpdateCatalogs.md) documentation.

 The `providerSuffix` parameter can be used to ensure unique IDs for the resource providers loaded from a given catalog.
 The `string` passed in will be appended to all provider IDs.

+To set a timeout for Remote catalog downloads.
+Set the AddressableAssetSettings value "Catalog Download Timeout" for the number of seconds before timing out with an error.

 #### Code Sample
 ```